tensorflow/compression/README.md

 Inside a Docker container from the image, the following steps need to be taken.

-1. Clone the `tensorflow-compression` repo from GitHub.
+1. Clone the `tensorflow/compression` repo from GitHub.
 2. Run `:build_pip_pkg` inside the cloned repo.

 For example: